MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 ## Markdown One-To-Many Parsing Mode (Markdown to Multiple Documents)

-The **Markdown One-To-Many Parsing Mode** parses markdown files into multiple search documents, where each document corresponds to a specific section of the markdown file based on the header metadata at that point in the document.
+The **Markdown One-To-Many Parsing Mode** parses markdown files into multiple search documents, where each document corresponds to a specific content section of the markdown file based on the header metadata at that point in the document.
+The markdown is parsed based on headers into documents which contain the following content:

+- `content`: A string that contains the raw markdown found in a specific location, based on the header metadata at that point in the document.

+- `sections`: An object that contains the hierarchical representation of the sections within the markdown document.
+Contains subfields for the header metadata up to the desired header level.
+For example, when `markdownHeaderDepth` is set to `h3`, contains string fields `h1`, `h2`, and `h3` field.
+When a header is not present at that point in the document, contains an empty string.

+- `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
+This field is used for ordering the sections in their original sequence as they appear in the document.
+The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.

 Consider the following markdown content: